-Of course, this meant that colored pencils were not taken seriously by artists or art collectors.
-Then a change occurred, quite unexpected by all, yet wonderful – quality colored pencils began to be produced using pigments that were not only vivid but that could endure the test of time and the even greater test of artists’ satisfaction.
+Once upon a time, in the far off land of Yesterday, colored pencils were only found next to children’s crayons and coloring books.
+Youngsters enjoyed them but the colors were not as pretty as crayons!
+This meant that colored pencils were not taken seriously by artists or art collectors.
+Then a change occurred, unexpected by all, yet wonderful – quality colored pencils began to be produced using pigments that were not only vivid but they could endure the test of time and the even greater test of artists’ satisfaction.

-- San Pedro River Arts Council
+Member of the San Pedro River Arts Council